 In the future, we expect the ‘ownership‘ mobility model becoming redundant, as the ‘shared economy‘ in the automotive sector becomes more prevalent!
 Electric car clubs, long-term EV rentals and e-car subscription models will be the primary route to mobility for individuals, households and businesses.

 Yes, all the above will offer predominantly electric vehicles, if not only electric cars, as countries like the United Kingdom ban the sale of new petrol and diesel vehicles.

-Before we proceed with ‘why leasing an electric car is a prudent and attractive choice for all consumers’, let us first explore why a plug-in electric vehicle, like a Volvo plug-in electric SUV or a pure electric vehicle, like the Tesla Model 3, is the better option compared to traditional petrol or diesel cars!
+Before we proceed with ‘why leasing an electric car is a prudent and attractive choice for all consumers’, let us first explore why a plug-in electric vehicle, like a Volvo plug-in electric SUV or a pure electric vehicle, like the VW ID.3, is the better option compared to traditional petrol or diesel cars!